Cones Hotline

 The hotline was widely seen as being a waste of government resources, costing several thousand pounds per year to run.
-In September 1995, having fielded a total of fewer than twenty thousand calls, it was announced that the hotline would be gradually wound down.
+In September 1995, having fielded 17,000 calls, it was announced that the hotline would transition into a new system.

+Legacy

+Highways Agency Information Line

-The hotline continued after this date, with a broader remit, and renamed as the 'Highways Agency Information Line' or HAIL.
+The hotline continued after this date, with a broader remit, and renamed as the Highways Agency Information Line or HAIL.
 The Highways Agency was another of Major's innovations, having been formed not long before, in 1994.
 The hotline was one of the first to move to the new local-rate 0845 numbers in 1996.
 In 2010, the Highways Agency announced the two year phase out of the 0845 number in favour of a new number, 0300 1235000.
 The change was to take advantage of cost savings offered by 0300 numbers.
 For callers, the 0300 number was treated the same as a typical geographic phone number (starting with 01 or 02) in pricing schemes by all phone companies, including mobile phones.
 Under the 0845 number, some charged extra to call the number.
 Additionally, Highways England's per minute fee on each call was now capped at 5p.

+The system applies to major highways and motorways.
+You can report a breakdown, including your own, debris on the highway, other incidents or make enquiries about road conditions.

+Other programs

+The Cones Hotline was the forerunner of the Citizens Charter and the Charter Mark.

+In 1998 the 5-1-1 road conditions number started to spread across the US and Canada, and was later added to the North American Numbering Plan.